 It consists of a series of single and double arches, unlike the Pont du Gard, which has three tiers across its length.

-This monument, whose name is Turkish for “Potbelly Hill,” is a site in Turkey thought to be the oldest temple or ritual site in the world.
-Its original purpose isn’t entirely clear, but the stone ruins were erected sometime between the 10th and 8th century B.C.E.
+This monument, whose name is Turkish for “Potbelly Hill,” is a site in Turkey thought to be the oldest temple or ritual site in the world, a true wonder of the ancient world.
+Its original purpose isn’t entirely clear, but the stone ruins were erected sometime between the 10th and 8th century BCE.

 The ceremonial mound on which Göbekli Tepe sits measures about 300 meters in diameter, and its largest pillars– the world’s oldest-known megaliths– weigh up to 10 tons.
 The site was found in 1963, but researchers at the time thought its stones indicated a Byzantine cemetery.
 The ruins were not excavated until 1993, when its age and size were fully revealed.

 Newgrange is an enormous, prehistoric passage tomb in eastern Ireland.
-It was built around 3200 B.C.E. (about 500 years before Stonehenge).
+It was built around 3200 BCE. (about 500 years before Stonehenge).
 It resembles a large, flattened dome-shaped sports arena.
-At 76 meters across, it’s quite an engineering marvel for a human society in the Neolithic period.
+At 76 meters across, it’s quite an engineering marvel for the Neolithic human society.

 One of the most spectacular architectural facts about the site is that the large room inside the dome is filled with sunlight only on the winter solstice.
 The people who built Newgrange possibly used this feature as an enormous calendar that told them when winter had reached its peak and the days would soon become warmer and shorter.

-This giant statue was begun in 713 A.D., when a Chinese monk decided that such a statue to the Buddha might calm the violent waters of the nearby rivers.
+This giant statue‘s construction begun in 713 CE, when a Chinese monk decided that a statue to the Buddha might calm the violent waters of the nearby rivers.